Hugo Award FAQ

 Yes.
 Any work is eligible, regardless of its place or language of publication.
 Works first published in languages other than English are also eligible in their first year of publication in English translation.

-What is this Eligibility Extension I have been hearing about?
+What is this Eligibility Extension stuff?

 What if I am not sure about the length of a work?